Skip to main content

 Urolink helps provide support and guidance in acquiring equipment, making the best use of the existing facilities, and facilitating education and training for the local urologists to deliver a high-quality service to the local population.
 Ultimately, this has helped equip the local KCMC consultants with the knowledge and expertise to disseminate that education to the local urology trainees as well as those coming to KCMC from other countries for advanced tuition.

-In the past, general financial assistance had been provided to Urolink by the European Association of Urology.
+General financial assistance has been provided to Urolink by the European Association of Urology.
+Click the EAU logo (top right) for further information.

 Background